seriaati/hoyo-codes/README.md

  API to get gift codes for Hoyoverse games, made for auto code redemption feature in [Hoyo Buddy](https://github.com/seriaati/hoyo-buddy).

+ Besides an API, there is also a simple site for displaying all the available codes: <https://hoyo-codes.seria.moe>.

 ## Endpoints

 - Genshin: <https://hoyo-codes.seria.moe/codes?game=genshin>